Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 The main colors of the website are:
 * Black for the background and font color
 * White for the button color and font color
-* Red when hovering the button, social media icon, and the color of the light sequence during the game
+* Red when hovering the button, social media icon, menu, name of the game on top-left and the color of the light sequence during the game

 Those colors are chosen to make a contrast between colors and make the game more visible, easier to play.

 #### Typography
-* **Play** in all the pages
+* **Play** in all the pages.
 The reason for this font family is the form of this typography is straight and ideal for a game app.

 ---
 ## Technologies Used <a name="technologies-used"></a>